tunahankilic48/CurrencyWebAPI/README.md

 ## SignalR

 SignalR has a structure that notifies you with an endpoint when data changes in the database.
 When used with a frontend, the application can be used to get up-to-date data.
+In this application, we can follow the instant changes of the currencies with the https://localhost:44383/currencyhub endpoint.
 You can review the [CurrencyMVC](https://github.com/tunahankilic48/CurrencyMVC) project to see its implementation.
 # Currency Web API